COPYWRITING PORTFOLIO

 B2B CONTENT

-- Often times, one piece of video content can serve several marketing needs, so I do my best to make sure the copy and the visual theme are somewhat universal within the brand’s needs.
+• Oftentimes, one piece of video content can serve several marketing needs, so I do my best to make sure the copy and the visual theme are somewhat universal within the brand’s needs.
 This was the case for the script for Davis Vision and Versant Health.
 The video would be designed to work in a digital experience first, then used for branded content on different platforms.

-More examples of concept boards and scripts for B2B videos include: Blue Star Families, Cedar Capital, Dell, DuPont.
+More examples of concept boards and scripts for B2B videos include: Blue Star FamiliesDell, H&D Distributors.

 EVENT MEDIA

 I’ve been fortunate to write and produce a wide variety of content for virtual and live events.
-It’s always important for me to inspire the viewer with copy, and move them emotionally with strong visuals, but on events, you have to take it one step further and lift the audience off their seat, get their blood pumping, and fuel their enthusiasm for the upcoming year.
+It’s always important for me to inspire the viewer with copy, and move them emotionally with strong visuals, but at events, you have to take it one step further and lift the audience off their seat, get their blood pumping, and fuel their enthusiasm for the upcoming year.

-- PSCU was a fun event to be put on.
+• PSCU was a fun event to be put on.
 I was asked to concept an opening video that also incorporated a live element.
 With the theme of “Beyond Limits”, both the script and the on-stage act had to emphasize the benefits that come from taking chances in order to achieve greater success.
 Both the video and the live experience were a hit.

 More examples of event media scripts for Live and Virtual events include: iRI, KB Home 2020, Honey Baked Ham, and the CMO Club.